45 years of Passion and Vision - 1980-2025 | Life lessons earned on the asphalt.

 If you are offended by these words, perhaps you are too busy staring at the finger while the moon is already falling on your head.

-These pages are a gesture of listening.
-An act of gratitude toward all those voices who, in silence, keep playing, resisting, existing.
-This book is an invitation to bring wisdom into the world - the kind of wisdom that listens, that sees, that knows how to break free from the fences of the mind.
-It speaks of the real world, the one we so often fail to notice, or choose not to see, because it lies too far from what we’ve been taught to accept as real.
-But none of these words, none of these insights, originate from me.
-Wisdom has always been here.
+This book is an invitation to bring wisdom into the world — a wisdom that knows how to listen, how to see, and how to free itself from the mental cages in which we confine ourselves.
+It speaks of the real world, the one we often fail to perceive or choose to ignore because it feels too distant from what we have been taught to consider real.
+Yet none of these words, none of these insights, comes from me.

 ‘The Subtle Design of Nothingness’ does not refer to emptiness, but to erasure.
 Not destruction, but neutralization.
 Not violence, but control disguised as care.
 The playground was never an innocent place.
 It was a refuge, yes, but also a frontier.
 Those who tell it as a lost paradise haven’t spent enough time there, or they passed through without paying the price.
 On the playground, you learn one thing quickly: nobody owes you anything.
 If you stay, it’s because you can hold your own.
 If you leave, it’s because you can.
 And it is this very possibility —leaving — that is disappearing today.